Monday, 4 June 2012

 Others though, especially human-related, can be altered in a positive way.
 That is, of course, if the desire exists.

-An orang-utan 'chilling out' in Malaysian Borneo
+Bogotá's transport truths: An orangutan 'chilling out' in Malaysian Borneo

 "I tried, but they just don't get it."
 Mrs Orangutan.